MohammadTvkl/LLM-based-Disease-Diagnosis-System-using-Prompt-Techniques/README.md

 # 🧠 LLM-based Disease Diagnosis System using Prompt Engineering

-This project designs a **lightweight medical assistant** using **Meerkat-7B**, a 7B-parameter open medical LLM, to provide efficient and explainable disease diagnosis **without internet access** (privacy-preserving).
+This project designs a **lightweight medical assistant** using **Meerkat-7B**, a 7B-parameter open medical LLM, to provide efficient and explainable disease diagnosis (privacy-preserving).

 ---